torsten-liermann/systemd-docker/README.md

 can be used and everything should stay in sync.

 Basically, the command is `systemd-docker run` instead of `docker run`.
-Here's an unit file example to run a nginx container
+Here's an unit file example to run a nginx container:
 ```ini
 [Unit]
 Description=Nginx